spangen87/rikard-spangmyr/README.md

 [Back to top](#contents)
 #### About
-- Here the history av the company is presented with text and three pictures of the present and today.
-A video from the comapny shows some refereces for buildings using the locks today and some stories from the company.
+- Here the history of the company is presented with text and three pictures of the present and today.
+A video from the company shows some refereces for buildings using the locks today and some stories from the company.
 - The section aims to build trust towards the visitor by showing that they are developing all the time and have been around for nearly 200 years.
 - One of the pictures shows the Swedish team working with CES.